 It is too early to be able to fully assess how soon the changes in the pattern of breakup and freeze-up of the annual ice might be serious for the overall polar bear population at Svalbard.
 Will female polar bears that can no longer reach traditional denning sites such as Hopen Island or Kong Karls Land be able to successfully den elsewhere?
 How long might bears continue to live and reproduce successfully enough in the eastern and northern regions of Svalbard to sustain the population if the climate continues to warm?
 What will be the consequences of reduced ice in the fiords on the reproductive success of the seals that the bears depend upon in those areas for survival?

-Dr. Ian Stirling is a volunteer scientific advisor to Polar Bears International and author of "Polar Bears: The Natural History of a Threatened Species."
+Dr. Ian Stirling is a research scientist emeritus with Environment and Climate Change Canada, and adjunct professor emeritus with the University of Alberta, and a volunteer scientific advisor to Polar Bears International.
+He is the author of "Polar Bears: The Natural History of a Threatened Species."
 He has studied polar bears for more than 40 years.

 Derocher AE, Andersen M, Wiig O, Aars J, Hansen E, Biuw M (2012) Sea ice and polar bear den ecology at Hopen Island, Svalbard.
 Marine Ecology Progress Series, 441, 273-279.